A computer assisted proof of the symmetries of least energy nodal solutions on squares: Abstract

 \section{Abstract}

-In this article, we prove that the least energy nodal solutions to Lane-Emden equation $-\Delta u = \abs{u}^{p-2} u$ with zero Dirichlet or Neumann boundary conditions on a square are odd with respect to one diagonal and even with respect to the other one when $p$ is close to $2$.
-We also show that this symmetry breaks on rectangles close to squares.
+In this article, using a Lyapunov-Schmidt reduction on an asymptotic Nehari manifold and verified computations, we prove that the least energy nodal solutions to Lane-Emden equation $-\Delta u = \abs{u}^{p-2} u$ with zero Dirichlet boundary conditions on a square are odd with respect to one diagonal and even with respect to the other one when $p$ is close to $2$.

 \subjclass[2020]{35J20 (Primary) 35B06, 65G40 (Secondary)}

 \urladdr{http://mate.dm.uba.ar/~asalort}

 \urladdr{http://staff.umons.ac.be/christophe.troestler}